Enable DKIM in the Cloud Office Control Panel

 - Difficulty: Easy

-- Time needed: Approximately 15 minutes to create record, 24-48 hours for the record to propagate
+- Time needed: Approximately 15 minutes to create a record, 24-48 hours for the record to propagate

 - Tools required: DNS host administrator access